Quran translations

-The task of translation of the Qur'an is not an easy one; some native Arab speakers will argue that some Qur'anic passages are difficult to understand even in the original Arabic script.
-A part of this is the innate difficulty of any translation; in Arabic, as in other languages, a single word can have a variety of meanings.
-There is always an element of human judgement involved in understanding and translating a text.
-This factor is made more complex by the fact that the usage of words has changed a great deal between classical and modern Arabic.
-As a result, even Qur'anic verses which seem perfectly clear to native Arab speakers accustomed to modern vocabulary and usage may have an original meaning that is not obvious.

-The original meaning of a Qur'anic passage will also be dependent on the historical circumstances of the prophet Muhammad's life and the early community in which it originated.
-Investigating that context usually requires a detailed knowledge of hadith and sirah, which are themselves vast and complex texts.
-This introduces an additional element of uncertainty that cannot be eliminated by any linguistic rules of translation.

 History

 The first translation of the Qur'an was performed by Salman the Persian, who translated Surah al-Fatiha into the Middle Persian in the early seventh century.
 According to Islamic tradition contained in the hadith, the Negus of the Ethiopian Empire and the Byzantine Emperor Heraclius received letters from Muhammad containing verses from the Qur'an.
 However, during Muhammad's lifetime, no passage from the Qur'an was ever translated into these languages nor any other.

 The second known translation was into Greek and was used by Nicetas Byzantius, a scholar from Constantinople, in his "Refutation of Qur'an" written between 855 and 870.
 However, we know nothing about who and for what purpose had made this translation.
 It is said that it was a complete translation.

 The first fully attested complete translations of the Qur'an were done between the 10th and 12th centuries into Classical Persian.
 The Samanid Emperor, Mansur I (961–976), ordered a group of scholars from Khorasan to translate the Tafsir al-Tabari, originally in Arabic, into Persian.
 Later in the 11th century, one of the students of Khwaja Abdullah Ansari wrote a complete tafsir of the Qur'an in Persian.
 In the 12th century, Najm al-Din 'Umar al-Nasafi translated the Qur'an into Persian.
 The manuscripts of all three books have survived and have been published several times.

 In 1936, translations in 102 languages were known.
+The Qur'an has been translated from the Arabic into most major African, Asian, and European languages.